Supporting Knowledge in Health and Health Care Reporting

 Outcomes and Lessons Learned:

-- Awarded fellowships to 12 journalists in New York State to cover registration, lodging, a travel stipend for the conference, as well as a one-year AHCJ membership;
+- Awarded fellowships to 12 New York State-based journalists to cover registration, lodging, a travel stipend for the conference, as well as a one-year AHCJ membership;

 - Held conference workshops and sessions meant to deepen journalists’ understanding of the health topics they are called upon to cover most, including health policy, consumer health, social determinants and disparities, medical research and education, and the business of health care; and

-- Provided important information, key resources, and new story ideas that journalists can pursue back at their publications and outlets.
+- Provided important information, key resources, and new story ideas that journalists can use in their reporting.

-The New York State fellows found the conference to be very helpful and informative, stating that they had picked up new skills, discovered new story ideas, and made new resource contacts.
-Some of these benefits generated stories that were written immediately after the conference, whereas others will be worked into longer-term reporting.
-The attendees stated that the fellowships contributed to their professional development in health reporting, allowing them to learn and network at a conference they otherwise would not have been able attend because of financial constraints.
+The New York State fellows found the conference to be very helpful and informative, stating that they had picked up new skills, discovered new story ideas, and made useful new contacts.
+Some of the fellows immediately followed up on story ideas and connections made at the conference; for example, James Mulder of the Syracuse Post-Standard wrote a lengthy piece on hospital consolidation shortly after the meeting.
+Others say that story ideas from the conference will be worked into longer-term reporting on topics such as mental health/substance use, health policy in New York State, maternal health, and the Affordable Care Act.
+Attendees report that the fellowships contributed to their professional development in health reporting, allowing them to learn and network at a conference they otherwise would not have been able attend because of financial constraints.

 Co-Funding and Additional Funds Leveraged: The Health Foundation for Western & Central New York contributed $9,600 to support an additional 6 fellows from Central and Western New York.
 Other funders sponsoring AHCJ’s 2017 conference include the Robert Wood Johnson Foundation, W.K.
 Kellogg Foundation, Missouri Foundation for Health, Kansas Health Foundation, California Health Care Foundation, Colorado Health Foundation, and Gordon and Betty Moore Foundation.